-With more than 80% of company leaders planning to offer remote work in some capacity moving forward, more employees are finding the need to set up a designated home office.
-Having a clean and organized office has benefits that go beyond the aesthetic.
-An organized office environment can increase your productivity, provide a sense of propriety, increase your self-confidence, and create an environment where you’re less likely to get sick.
+Having a clean and organized home office has benefits beyond the aesthetic.
+An organized home office environment can increase your productivity, provide a sense of propriety, increase your self-confidence, and create an environment where you’re less likely to get sick.

 When you work from home, you control how often your home office is cleaned, disinfected, and sanitized, choosing everything from when you dust and vacuum to when you wipe down your keyboard and take out the trash.
-When you work from home, and your office looks appealing, you’ll feel proud of your office and enjoy the freedom of expression that you might not otherwise enjoy in a more commercial setting.
+When you work from home and your office looks appealing, you’ll feel proud of it and enjoy the freedom of expression that you might not enjoy in a more commercial setting.

-Whether your home office is a large space or small nook, designed and decorated, or a small closet, spring is a good time to clean your home office and give it a refresh.
+Whether your home office is a large space or a small nook, spring is a good time to clean your home office or give it a fresh redesign.

 Bring Order to Your Home Office

 Before you start cleaning, it’s good to bring order to your home office.
 Home offices can be catch-all rooms for many of us.
 When a piece of mail is received, it might be placed in a pile rather than filed away.
-This can be due to other pressing matters, distractions, or the mail was earmarked to look at later.
-There may be pens and notepads stashed away in any corner, ready for a quick note during a phone call, or outdated technology sitting in piles.
+This can be due to other pressing matters, distractions, or the mail being earmarked to look at later.
+There might be pens and notepads stashed away in a corner, ready for a quick note during a phone call, or outdated technology sitting in piles.

 What is in the office and why?
-If it belongs in your living room, kitchen, or bedroom, go ahead and move the item to where it belongs.
+If it belongs in your living room, kitchen, or bedroom, move the item to where it belongs.